HectorMaroto/NextJS-CRUD-Prisma/README.md

-A simple project for practicing Next.js, Prisma ORM and PostgreSQL
+<h1>A simple project for practicing Next.js, Prisma ORM and PostgreSQL</h1>

 ## Getting Started